The unit circle has been divided into twelve equal arcs, correspo... | Channels for Pearson+

 Trigonometric Functions

 Trigonometric functions, including sine, cosine, and tangent, relate the angles of a triangle to the lengths of its sides.
-On the unit circle, the cosine of an angle is the x-coordinate of the corresponding point, while the sine is the y-coordinate.
-Understanding these functions is essential for evaluating trigonometric expressions at specific angles, such as 5π/6.
+In the context of the unit circle, the sine function gives the y-coordinate of a point on the circle, while the cosine function gives the x-coordinate.
+Understanding these functions is essential for evaluating trigonometric expressions at specific angles, such as sin(π/6).

 Recommended video: